-As the NIH Intramural Research Program Institutional Official, Dr. Michael Gottesman is committed to full and open communication regarding animal care and use within the NIH Intramural Research Program.
-(DDIR Policy Memo: Communicating Animal Care and Use Concerns within the NIH IRP)
+As the Acting NIH Intramural Research Program Institutional Official, Dr. Nina Schor is committed to full and open communication regarding animal care and use within the NIH Intramural Research Program (DDIR Policy Memo: Communicating Animal Care and Use Concerns within the NIH IRP).

-Anyone within the NIH Intramural Research Program, including NIH employees and contractors, who has concerns regarding the care and use of animals in research at NIH should voice that concern to one of the following:
+Anyone within the NIH Intramural Research Program, including NIH employees and contractors, who has a concern regarding the care and use of animals in research at NIH should voice that concern to one of the following:

 - Institute/Center (IC) Animal Program Director or Facility Veterinarian

 - IC Animal Care and Use Committee (ACUC)